zx2486/Authpaper-Smart-Contracts/README.md

 The half donations from the 1st center will be sent to the auto_recurring_balance account so when the old room is completed, a new room starts automatically using this account to give donations.
 For the donations from the 2nd center, 2.5% of it will go to the platform as platform profit.
 Remember this mechanism can be treated as Ponzi scheme in some countries and please do not use unless you know what you are doing both technically and legally.

+# NFT_class folder
+The contracts I have used during my NFT class.
+Administrator.sol, modifier contract to allow some functions to be called by admin only.
+IERC20.sol, interface to ERC-20.
+SafeMath.sol, Wrappers over Solidity's arithmetic operations with added overflow checks.
+Address.sol, a library contract for Collection of functions related to the address type Context.sol, an abstract contract to help users finding the function caller and calling data IERC20.sol, IERC721.sol, IERC721Receiver.sol, IERC721Metadata.sol,IERC1155.sol,IERC1155MetadataURI.sol,IERC1155Receiver.sol are interface contracts.
+ERC721.sol,ERC721Holder.sol,ERC1155.sol,ERC1155Holder.sol are standard ERC721 and ERC1155 contracts from OpenZeppelin

+Students did not read these contracts, they only play with basicNFT.sol and basic1155.sol to build their own NFT / 1155.

+In the class, there is a simple exercise to write a number counting contract.
+The answer is pigAnswer.sol.

+# ERC20_class folder
+The contracts I have used during my ERC-20 class.
+Administrator.sol, modifier contract to allow some functions to be called by admin only.
+SafeMath.sol, Wrappers over Solidity's arithmetic operations with added overflow checks.
+IERC20.sol, interface to ERC-20.
+ERC20Detailed.sol, ERC-20 contract.
+But students did not use them directly.

+Students played with ERC20_CFOT.sol to create their own ERC-20 tokens (so they can focus on what they need to change).
+ERC20_CFOT_flat.sol combines all contracts into one file so they can publish the source code on etherscan (goerli testnet).